 Why are charts not available for county crash reports?

 In many cases, the numbers for an individual county are so small that showing them in bar charts is not useful.
 Complete data for each county is available in tabular form in the County Crash Summary reports.

 Will TSSR performance slow down if too many reports are open at the same time?

 No, the in-memory server provides fast data analysis.

 How do I print/save/email a report?

-Click the Options icon in the upper right-hand corner of the page and select Print.
-Choose the print options, click Print, and a pdf file of the report elements will be generated.
+Click the More Options icon on the right side of the Navigation Bar and select Print… Choose the print options, click Print, and a pdf file of the report elements will be generated.
 You can view, save, print and/or email this file like any other pdf file.
 For more information see the TSSR User Guide.

 Can I export a graph?